google/jetpack-camera-app/README.md

 #### How to Enable Cache-and-Review

-You can enable the cache-and-review workflow by launching the app with the following extra:
+You can enable the cache-and-review workflow by launching the app with the extra `KEY_REVIEW_AFTER_CAPTURE` set to true
-`intent.putExtra("should_cache_and_review", true)`

 #### Customizing Default Save Mode for Forks